Young Israel Shomrai Emunah

 Young Israel Shomrai Emunah (abbreviated as YISE) is an Orthodox synagogue located at 1132 Arcola Avenue, in Kemp Mill, Montgomery County, Maryland, in the United States.
 Established as a congregation in 1951, it was the first Orthodox synagogue established in Montgomery County.
 It is one of the largest Orthodox synagogues in Maryland and is recognized as a key synagogue in the Silver Spring, Maryland area.

 Functions and services

-The synagogue provides a full range of religious and social services, such a nursery school, banquet hall for weddings, prayer services for Sephardi Jews, assistance with job hunting, notable guest speakers from the Jewish world, such as a Silver Spring native Lazer Brody who joined the Breslov Hasidim.
+The synagogue provides a full range of religious and social services, such a nursery school, banquet hall for weddings, prayer services for Sephardi Jews, assistance with job hunting, and notable guest speakers from the Jewish world.
 Young Israel has seven different services each Shabbat morning, from a minyan in the Sephardi tradition to one for early risers.
 All services are under the same roof.

 Affiliations and associations

 The synagogue is affiliated with the National Council of Young Israel.
 The synagogue has sponsored Jewish educational activities with other local Orthodox institutions such as The Greater Washington Community Kollel.
 It offers a variety of programs such as for senior citizens in conjunction with the Jewish Community Center of Greater Washington.
 It is also affiliated with the Jewish Community Relations Council of Greater Washington.

 For environmentalists it has co-hosted programs with the Canfei Nesharim organization that provides: "a Torah based approach to understand and act on the relationship between traditional Jewish sources and modern environmental issues...which explores environmentalism through the lens of Halacha (Jewish law) and traditional Jewish sources.
 The new initiative is known as Maayan Olam: the Silver Spring Torah and Environmental Group... endorsed by the Silver Spring Orthodox congregations Young Israel-Shomrai Emunah, Kemp Mill Synagogue."